flashbots/mev-boost-relay/README.md

 You can generate a static version of the website with `go run scripts/website-staticgen/main.go` (update the values in `testdata/website-htmldata.json` accordingly).

+### System startup

+First the housekeeper updates Redis with the main information for the API:
+1. Update known validators in Redis (source: beacon node)
+1. Update proposer duties in Redis (source: beacon node (duties) + Redis (validator registrations))
+1. Update validator registrations in Redis (source: database)
+1. Update builder status in Redis (source: database)

+Then the API can start and function.

+Aftwareds, there's important ongoing, regular housekeeper tasks:

+1. Update known validators and proposer duties in Redis
+2. Update active validators in database (source: Redis)

 # Maintainers

 - [@metachris](https://github.com/metachris)